LIANGKE23/Awesome-Knowledge-Graph-Reasoning/README.md

 </div>

-🌻  If the corresponding survey paper is also useful for you, please cite:
+🌻  If the corresponding survey paper is also useful for you, please cite here:
 ```
 @ARTICLE{10577554,
   author={Liang, Ke and Meng, Lingyuan and Liu, Meng and Liu, Yue and Tu, Wenxuan and Wang, Siwei and Zhou, Sihang and Liu, Xinwang and Sun, Fuchun and He, Kunlun},